Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/key-management/institutional-operators.md

 - Given that Avs keys are likely to be much fewer, not using a seed to generate the keys is probably safer; generate each avs key independently if possible.
 - Use a remote signer like **[Web3signer](https://github.com/ConsenSys/web3signer)** or, better yet, distributed signers to eliminate single points of failure.
 - Develop a custom solution involving tailor-made tools.
 For instance, use Web3signer for remote signing and store keys on AWS Secrets Manager.
 A custom tool can manage automatic key storage in Secrets Manager and facilitate interactions with Web3signer.

+# Smart Contract Operators

+We encourage institutional operators to register with eigenlayer using an [erc-1271](https://eips.ethereum.org/EIPS/eip-1271) smart contract wallet.
+This allows a lot more fine-grained control, such as multisig authorization and key rotation, which is currently not possible for EOA operators.